samcat437/Milestone-2/README.md

 2. The user will then be able to view the first question.
     Questions will consist of an image of a key signature and a question attached to inform the user whether it is a major or minor key signature they are identifying.
 3. The user will be able to click on an option to select it.
-4. The user will then click the check answer button for the selected answer to color code green for correct and red for incorrect.
-There will be a message to congratulate the user if correct, or commiserate if incorrect.
+4. The user will then click the check answer button for the selected answer to colour code green for correct and red for incorrect.
+There will be a message to congratulate the user if correct or commiserate if incorrect.
 If an incorrect answer is given, the correct answer will appear in the message.
 5. The score counter will increment when a question is answered correctly.
 7. When the game is finished and the submit button clicked, a message will appear to display the correct answer score and to congratulation/commiserate with the user.
 8. The user will be urged to revisit the lessons page if the score is lower than 8/10.

 ## Design

-### Color Scheme
+### Colour Scheme

-Contrast colors of pale blue, pale pink and pale green dominant the scheme.
-The colors darken when buttons and options are hovered, as well as the buttons expanding.
+Contrast colours of pale blue, pale pink and pale green dominant the scheme.
+The colours darken when buttons and options are hovered, as well as the buttons expanding.

 ## Typography